-At the Caledonian Academy I have been involved in a study exploring knowledge workers learning practices at Shell, examined learning in connectivist MOOCs, supervised a PhD student exploring research student learning by examining their employability development, and undertaken some more 'blue sky thinking': specifying tools to support knowledge worker learning through a process we call 'Charting'.
-You can find some of my current work on this site at:
+At the Caledonian Academy I have been involved in studies exploring knowledge workers' learning practices in the petrochemical and finance industries, examined learning of professionals in mainstream and connectivist MOOCs, supervised a PhD student exploring research student learning by examining their employability development, and specified tools to support knowledge worker learning through a process we call 'Charting'.
+You can find some of my current and recent work on this site at:

-Although initially trained as a Genetics/Molecular Biology researcher (my PhD involved site selected mutagenesis using I-factor retrotransposons and differential cloning of cDNAs expressed in the heads of Drosophila melanogaster (fruit flies)), I have worked in the area of learning and development since the summer of 1993 when I started out preparing electronic and distance learning materials for University of Paisley courses being delivered in Hong Kong.
-During my career, I have undertaken a variety of roles in Further and Higher Education, in the commercial sector and as partner in a commercial consultancy.
-These diverse roles have given me a broad range of experience in all aspects of learning and development, particularly where technology can support and enhance the learning process.
-Working in learning and development has instilled in me the belief that research should, where possible, both inform practice, and advance knowledge.
+I initially trained as a researcher in Genetics/Molecular Biology: my doctorate centered on developing a method for site selected mutagenesis using the I-factor retrotransposon and differential cloning of cDNAs expressed in the head (but not the eyes) of the fruit fly Drosophila melanogaster.
+I have worked in the area of learning and development since the summer of 1993 when I was employed to prepare distance learning materials for University of Paisley courses being delivered in Hong Kong.
+During my career, I have undertaken a variety of roles in Further and Higher Education at various institutions in central Scotland, as well as working in the commercial sector and as a Partner in a small consultancy.
+These diverse roles have given me a broad range of experience in all aspects of learning and development, particularly where technology can support and enhance the learning process and empower the learner to take greater control of their learning.

 Some of my previous (often more development oriented) work has involved: